hkimjp/datascript-storage-javatime/README.md

 ## Usage

+Start REPL as;

+    ❯ clj -M:nrepl

+Then connect your REPL client.

+    ❯ trench -p `cat .nrepl-port`
+    user=> (def conn (ds/start))

 I'm using tonsky's clojure+ with Sublime.
-Of course, powered by Clojure Sublimed.
+Of course, powered by his Clojure Sublimed.

-    $ clj -X:dev clojure+.core.server/start-server

 ## Options